partiql/partiql-lang-kotlin/plugins/partiql-mockdb/README.md

-# LocalDB
+# MockDB (LocalDB)

 This is a mock DB that represents a lightweight database that is defined by JSON files.
-It is an extremely simple database.
+It is used for testing purposes.

 ## Configuration